 There are two classes of SOPs available:

 - Sale: A Sale SOP is issued when money is collected for the sale of alcohol either directly or indirectly.
 This could be through, for example, an admission charge to the event, when tickets for alcohol are sold to people attending the event, or when there is any pre-collection of money for the alcohol.
-The application fee for a Sale Permit is $75.00, for up to three consecutive days.
+The application fee for a Sale Permit is $150.00 per each day of the event.

 - No Sale: A No Sale SOP is issued when alcohol is served without charge or when there is no money collected for alcohol – either directly or indirectly – from guests.